Hoyasumii/avengers-endgame/README.md

 ROCKET: So, thanks for the hot tip. [turns to Danvers and replies back with a smirk]

-CAROL DANVERS: Well, you were cl
+CAROL DANVERS: Well, you were clo